-Figure 2-2 below illustrates the steps that have / are being taken to implement the requirements of the EU Directive in the UK via the Flood Risk Regulations.
+Figure 2-2 illustrates the steps that have / are being taken to implement the requirements of the EU Directive in the UK via the Flood Risk Regulations.

-Figure 2-2 Flood Risk Regulation Requirements
+Figure 2-2: Flood Risk Regulations Requirements

 Under this action plan in accordance with the Regulations, LLFAs are required to prepare a Preliminary Flood Risk Assessment (PFRA) report.
 This is a high-level report assessing historic flood incidents and the probability of future flooding within the administrative area.
-The Oxfordshire PRFA, produced in 2011, did not identify any indicative Flood Risk Areas following the definition of the Defra 2010 guidance.
+The Oxfordshire PRFA5, produced in 2011, did not identify any indicative Flood Risk Areas following the definition of the Defra 2010 guidance.

-In line with the Flood Risk Regulations (2009) each stage of the planning cycle must be reviewed every 6 years and update if required, to this end the Environment Agency and Defra issued guidance to the LLFAs in January 2017 which set out the approach to review and where required, update their PFRAs and flood risk areas.
-The LLFA review of the flood risk areas was due for completed in June 2017 and the EA are due to publish the updated PFRAs and flood risk areas by December 2017.
+In line with the Flood Risk Regulations (2009) each stage of the planning cycle must be reviewed every 6 years and updated if required.
+To this end, the Environment Agency and Defra issued guidance to the LLFAs in January 2017 which set out the approach to review and where required, update their PFRAs and flood risk areas.
+The Oxfordshire PRFA addendum, produced in 2017, concluded that there was no change to the assessment of risk from 20116.